 But it's not just about sales, Grammy Awards, Entertainer of the Year awards or "first black country singer" moments, though Pride certainly has his share of those.
 What makes Pride such a huge influence on country music is the way he changed perceptions of what it meant to be "country."

 Most listeners and radio programmers didn't realize they were listening to a black man when Pride first hit the radio in the 60s.
 That was partially due to the absence of a picture on his promotional singles.

-To this day, Pride insists that when it comes to country music his color is not important.
-But he showed just how colorblind music really is at a time when the nation, and country music, needed it most.
+To this day, Pride insists that when it comes to country music his color is not relevant.
+But he showed just how colorblind music is at a time when the nation, and country music, needed it most.

 She may not be known traditionally as a country artist, but Tennessee native and American icon Tina Turner's stint in country music was huge both for her and for future generations of artists.
 She wasn't the first black pop/R&B artist to go country (there's another coming up in the list), but she chose to introduce herself to the world as a country musician to show her appreciation for the genre.

 In 1975, only a year before leaving her abusive husband Ike Turner, Tina stepped out on her own to release her first ever solo record.
 A collection of Turner's version of some of her favorite country songs, Tina Turns the Country On! earned her a Grammy nomination (albeit in the R&B category, thanks to the awards' old way of categorizing music).

-And while she didn’t gain breakthrough solo success until the 80s, Tina’s stint as a black country singer inspired a whole world of musicians to cross into country.
+And while she didn't gain breakthrough solo success until the 80s, Tina's stint as a black country singer inspired a whole world of musicians to cross into country music.
 Her booming personality and vocal delivery also inspired a new wave of big-voiced country singers like Reba McEntire to take control of the stage, instead of sticking to the reserved demeanor seen in most country artists at the time.

 To this day, her hometown celebrates her country music roots with its Tina Turner Heritage Days every year.